yosefalan/darebnb/README.md

 # darebnb

-A site (inspired by airbnb) for users to browse, post, and comment on the world's most dangerous and scary pleaces.
+A site (inspired by airbnb) for users to browse, post, and comment on the world's most dangerous and scary places.

 Live Site Link:
 https://dare-bnb.herokuapp.com/